moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 The Routable Token is meant to be integrated into TokenAuthenticatable as a first-class supported syntax.
 Once the `routable_token:` is used, it will change how the payload is generated.
-The usage of `routable_token:` should not be used with `generator:` which sometimes is to be used to generate a random string of a different format.
+The usage of `routable_token:` should not be used with `generator:` which is sometimes used to generate a random string of a different format.

 ```ruby
 class PersonalAccessToken